 How you (and the microbiome) can help to support somebody with an eating disorder

-1.25 million people in the UK are living with an eating disorder right now and the average time before somebody seeks help for an eating disorder is 149 weeks (almost three years).
+Whilst one in 50 of us will suffer from Binge Eating Disorder at some point in our lives, overall, 1.25 million people in the UK are living with an eating disorder right now.
+And the average time before somebody seeks help for an eating disorder is 149 weeks (almost three years).
 This is unacceptable in a situation where we know that the sooner somebody gets treatment for an eating disorder, the sooner they can start to recover

 It is also clear that our understanding of eating disorders is limited – a survey conducted for EDAW 2020 showed that over a third of adults in the UK could not name any signs or symptoms of an eating disorder.
 These signs include the following: